EUROPEAN DIPLOMA IN EMERGENCY RADIOLOGY (EDER)

 STEP 1 – Email Application

-Please send an email to firstname.lastname@example.org in order we can add your name to the Diploma list.
+Please send an email to firstname.lastname@example.org in order to add your name to the Diploma list.
 From now on you will be included in the mailing and newsletter list to be up-to-date.
 Furthermore, you can now start to complete all requirements of Step 2.

 STEP 2 – Completion of all requirements